 Since preservation is not the sole concern of law libraries, it is necessary for the Association to work cooperatively with other associations and organizations involved in preservation efforts.
 The Association recognizes the need for communication with groups active in formulating national preservation policies and programs and the need for participation, cooperation, and communication in appropriate activities and programs that will further the Association’s goals.

 Publishers and vendors have a responsibility to ensure that products sold to law libraries do not exacerbate the preservation problem.
 The Association will communicate its members’ needs for permanent, durable materials to publishers and vendors in order to increase the longevity of products offered to law libraries.

-In particular, the Association will communicate its members’ needs to producers of online databases since these products are frequently purchased as replacements for at-risk print publications.
 The Association will work with publishers and vendors of electronic resources to identify best practices for preservation of electronic content, taking into account issues that must be addressed for both content that is licensed by libraries and content that is purchased by libraries.
 AALL promotes additional research and development regarding the preservation of electronic resources and online databases.

 Permanent public access to government information, legal records, and history, especially primary source legal documents, is essential to a democratic society.
 Through its government relations program, the Association will raise public awareness for the need for preservation by providing outreach and information to concerned individuals, organizations, and government bodies.